 Effective for tax years beginning after Dec.
 31, 2018, California conforms to new section 461(l) relating to the limitation on excess business losses on non-corporate taxpayers.
 Under the TCJA, business losses in excess of the taxpayer’s aggregate income and deductions, plus a threshold of $500,000 for taxpayers filing jointly, or $250,000 for single filers, are disallowed.

 For California purposes, any disallowed loss is treated as a carryover excess business loss for the following taxable year, and not as an NOL carryover under section 172 as provided by the TCJA.
-California adopts the federal definition of “excess business loss” and allows any prior year carryover excess business losses to be included that calculation.
+California adopts the federal definition of “excess business loss” and allows any prior year carryover excess business losses to be included in that calculation.

 The TCJA provided that like-kind exchanges under section 1031 are limited to real property that is not held primarily for sale.
 Personal property no longer qualifies for tax-deferred treatment.
 Assembly Bill 91 generally conforms the state to section 1031.

 However, the new exchange restrictions do not apply to California individual taxpayers below certain income thresholds.
 For the taxable year in which the exchange begins, taxpayers filing a joint return with incomes under $500,000, and individuals with incomes under $250,000 may apply the former rules.
-Therefore, a qualifying taxpayer entering an exchange involving personal property may be able to defer state tax, but could still be subject to the federal tax.
+Therefore, a qualifying taxpayer entering an exchange involving personal property may be able to defer state tax, but could still be subject to federal tax.

 California’s section 1031 conformity provisions do not apply to an exchange where the property to be disposed of by the taxpayer in the exchange is disposed of by that taxpayer on or before Jan.
 10, 2019, or where the property to be received by the taxpayer in the exchange is received by that taxpayer on or before Jan.
 10, 2019